 We are brainwashed to think the almighty bosom holds more value than our health — that we could never possibly be whole without breasts.
 Women accept additional surgeries, infection risks, pain, and heartache as the price for appearing ‘normal’.
 To me, that seems like unneeded suffering to please empty ideals.

 Believe it or not, 44 percent of breast cancer patients opt not to reconstruct.
-And yet we never see an image of a flat-chested breast cancer survivor on any awareness campaign photo or video.
-To any woman considering “going flat” know that you are not alone — we are out here.
+And yet, until recently, we’ve never seen an image of a flat-chested breast cancer survivor on any awareness campaign photo or video.
+To any woman considering “going flat” — know that you are not alone.
+We are out here.

 I read a short book by activist and feminist Audre Lorde called The Cancer Journals.
-I love this passage:
+Here is one of my favorite passages:

 I appreciate the women who’ve gone before me and embraced the lifestyle of “going flat.”
 We are women who chose to live flat, and we love life.